Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Sand mining in riverbeds does not directly affect the salinity levels in the river water.
-Salinity is primarily influenced by factors like the inflow of saline water from the sea or other sources and the dissolution of salts from the surrounding rocks and soil.
-Thus, statement 1 is incorrect.
+Statement 1 is incorrect: Sand mining in riverbeds does not directly affect the salinity levels in the river water.
+Salinity is primarily influenced by factors like the inflow of saline water from the sea or other sources, dissolution of salts from surrounding rocks and soil and anthropogenic activities like irrigation return flows and industrial discharge.

 QUESTION 78